 The Board Book: An Insider's Guide for Directors and TrusteesW.
-W. Norton & Company #ad - The Board Book: An Insider's Guide for Directors and Trustees #ad - The strategies bowen relates throughout the book foster the collegiality and sense of purpose―more important in today’s turbulent times than ever before―that are integral to any effective board.
+W. Norton & Company #ad - The strategies bowen relates throughout the book foster the collegiality and sense of purpose―more important in today’s turbulent times than ever before―that are integral to any effective board.
 By far the best book on corporate and institutional governance.
 Nicholas katzenbach, former attorney general of the United States In his new foreword to The Board Book, former Mellon Foundation and Princeton University president William G.

 Routledge.
 Used book in Good Condition.
 Bowen brings his immense experience to bear on the most pressing questions facing boards of directors and trustees today: seeking collaborative relationships and placing a renewed emphasis on sustainable initiatives.

 Organizational Ethics: A Practical ApproachSAGE Publications, Inc #ad - This book shows how readers can develop their ethical expertise and provides opportunities to practice problem-solving to defend their decisions.
 Whether your students want to pursue careers in business, public service, education, or the military, they will need a solid foundational understanding of ethics and the impact their decisions will have on their organizations and their own lives.

 The revised fourth edition includes a new feature titled Contemporary Issues in Organizational Ethics and new case studies on current topics such as fake news, sexual harassment, and cultural appropriation.
 Used book in Good Condition.
 Each part of the book focuses on a different aspect of ethical organizational behavior, examining ethics at the individual, group, and organizational levels.